ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/WRITE-UP.md

 Hello, Audio Steganography group here.
 We are very sorry for the HW being so long and confusing, so now we would like to explain the solution to it.

-Our presentation was kinda rushed and wasn't designed with the required concepts for the HW in mind.
+Our presentation wasn't designed with the required knowledge for the HW in mind.
 As such, here are the things we should have mentioned/emphasized in our presentation:

 - Every important audio and image file format uses the header-data format for chunks that usually says what format the file is in plain-text.
 If you want to know what type of file something is, you can find out using `head`.
 - Spectrogram audio does not sound normal.
 Instead, it usually has a lot of clicks and a lot of dissonant tones moving around.